-True Full Spectrum Phytocannabinoid Hemp Oil contains a variety of synergistic compounds, which interact with one another to unlock the plant’s full power and potential.
+A true Full Spectrum Hemp Extract Oil is rich in phytocannabinoids and contains a variety of synergistic compounds, which interact with one another to unlock the plant’s full power and potential.

 There are specific health benefits attributed to the cannabis plant’s isolated cannabidiol (CBD) molecule, but the majority of clinical research suggests the widest range of potential medicinal benefits occurs when key phytocannabinoids—including CBD, CBDa, CBDV, CBG, CBC and THC—and terpenes work together.

-Phytocannabinoids are the cannabinoids produced in hemp.
-They have impressive therapeutic potential.
-Key compounds are included in the cannabinoid list below, and you will find a different combination of these compounds in our Phytocannabinoid-Rich Oil, CBD Gummies, Broad Spectrum Hemp Oil, and Pure CBD Oil.
+Phytocannabinoids have impressive therapeutic potential and are being sought after to help manage stress, anxiety, pain, inflammation, sleep and more.
+Key compounds are included in the cannabinoid list below, and you will find a different combination of these cannabinoids in our Phytocannabinoid Hemp Oil, CBD Gummies, Broad Spectrum Hemp Oil, and Pure CBD Oil.

 Cannabichromene is a cannabinoid that contributes to the overall analgesic, anti-inflammatory and antifungal effects of medical cannabis.

-CBD is a primary phytocannabinoid accounting for up to 40% of the plant extract.
+CBD is a primary phytocannabinoid.
 Extensive research has demonstrated CBD to be a powerful antioxidant.
 Studies indicate its potential to treat a range of inflammatory, ischemic, age-related and autoimmune disorders.

 Cannabidiolic Acid (CBDa)